Automorphisms of procongruence curve and pants complexes: The procongruence mapping class group and procongruence curve complex

-\begin{proof}It is easy to check that the group of continuous bijection of a profinite set is a profinite group.
-Lemma~56.3.1 in \cite[\href{https://stacks.math.columbia.edu/tag/0BMQ}{Tag 0BMQ}]{stacks-project} then implies that the group $\Aut(X_\bt)$ is a closed subgroup of the profinite group $\prod_{k\geq 0}\Aut(X_k)$ and so is a profinite group. \end{proof}
+The final statement of the lemma follows from the fact that $\prod_{X\in {\rm Ob}(\mathcal C)} \Aut(F(X))$ is a profinite group, since the group of continuous bijection of a profinite set, endowed with the compact open topology, is a profinite group. \end{proof}

 Let us now consider simplicial profinite sets of the type introduced in Section~\ref{G-completion}.
 Let then ${\widehat X}^\ccI_\bullet$ be the profinite $\wh{G}^\ccI$-completion of a $G$-simplicial set $X_\bt$.
 Recall that a profinite group is strongly complete when every finite index subgroup is open or, equivalently, when it coincides with its own profinite completion.
 We have: